TimITSolutions/federation_environment_getting_started/README.md

-# Reference code for submission to the federation environment.
+# Reference code for submission to our model-to-data platform.

 ## This repository